hayleyw7/hayleyw7/README.md

 ### Portfolio

-Thus far, all of my repositories have been school projects, illustrating my coding journey.
+Thus far, all of my repositories have been school projects, documenting my coding journey from JavaScript ES5 to implementing ES6 into React.

-The largest programs & sites are pinned below.
+My largest applications are pinned below.